Move your Kentico site

 A note on EMS features

-Most EMS features are paid for and not used.
+Most EMS features are switched on and forgotten.

-Contacts, activities, scoring, personas, marketing automation, most of these were configured for a campaign that ended years ago.
+Contacts, activities, scoring, personas, marketing automation, most of these were configured for a campaign that ended years ago and have been collecting data into a report nobody opens.
 The ones still earning their place can be replaced with lighter-weight tools that match the rules you actually need.
 We list every active feature at the audit stage and decide which ones translate, which ones get dropped, and which ones need a small custom service.

 Start with an auditPricing